thecodecrate/wordpress-plugin-export-users/readme.txt

 1. Exporting users.

 == Changelog ==

+= 0.1.8 =
+* New Feature: It is now possible to specify a field separator (; or , for instance), and a text qualifier (" or nothing, for instance).
+* Tested on WordPress 5.3 version

 = 0.1.7 =
 * Fix performance issue.
 The "get_all_user_field_names()" method is running on ALL admin pages.
 This bugfix restricts this method to the export page only.
 See https://wordpress.org/support/topic/slow-query-get-all-users-on-each-page/